-The recent proof of Fermat's Last Theorem3, hailed as one of the biggest mathematical triumphs of the 20th century, left perhaps the last of the great problems in classical geometry half-solved: Alhazen's Problem.
+The recent proof of Fermat's Last Theorem, hailed as one of the biggest mathematical triumphs of the 20th century, left perhaps the last of the great problems in classical geometry half-solved: Alhazen's Problem.
 This mathematical puzzle named after Ibn Haitham has a colourful history dating back to the time of the Greek geometricians.
 In his Book of Optics, Ibn Haitham tackled the problem in terms of optical reflection in spherical, cylindrical and conical mirrors.

-It is also known as Alhazen's Billiard Problem, since it can be formulated as 'finding the point on the boundary of a circular billiards table at which the cue ball must be aimed, if it is to hit the black ball after one bounce off the cushion.'
+It is also known as Alhazen's Billiard Problem, since it can be formulated as "finding the point on the boundary of a circular billiards table at which the cue ball must be aimed, if it is to hit the black ball after one bounce off the cushion."
 Ibn Haitham was the first to find a solution for this geometric riddle, solving it using conic sections.
+Indeed, mathematics was his passion, with half of all his surviving works on pure mathematics.
+But Ibn Haitham's mathematical genius is a story for another occasion.

-Indeed, mathematics on how to divide inheritance based on the Quran.
+The brilliant mathematician Al-Khwarizmi (Iraq, 780-850) who is said to have invented algebra while writing a book on how to divide inheritance based on the Quran.
 Al-Khwarizmi's mission as a mathematician was simple: he set out to make mathematics more systematic.
 Indeed, the very word 'algorithm' is derived from his name.
 Successive generations applied algebra to the existing branches of mathematics, giving rise to new mathematical branches.
 This is why algebra is considered by many as the foundation of modern mathematics.